Why Physical Therapy Is So Important After Having Knee Surgery

 Jun 18, 2020 | Blog, Physical Therapy Houston Heights

-The Importance of Physical Therapy After Having Knee Surgery
+The Goals of Post-Surgical Physical Therapy

 Knee surgery can be successful, but the ongoing success of your treatment depends on what you decide to do during your post-operation recovery period.
 Physical therapy is often recommended, and for very good reason.
 Physical therapists are trained to help patients regain mobility and strength after they experience an injury or surgery by guiding them through specific stretches, exercises, and other activities that are customized to assist in their own personal healing.